-As with living animals, ammonites are classified into species and genera whose names must be Latin words or words that have been latinised.
-The proper scientific name of a particular ammonite consists of the name of the species, preceded by the name of the genus to which it belongs, plus the name of the first person to describe it, and the date.
+As with living animals, ammonites are classified into species and genera whose names must be Latin words or words that have been ‘Latinised’.
+The proper scientific name of any particular ammonite consists of the name of the species, preceded by the name of the genus to which it belongs, plus the name of the first person to describe it and the date it was first described.

-Some genera of ammonites had shells that were coiled in more bizarre ways.
-These are known as heteromorphs, from the Greek heteros meaning different and morphe meaning form or shape.
+Some genera of ammonites had shells that were coiled in more bizarre ways than the usual spiral.
+These are known as heteromorphs, from the Greek heteros meaning ‘different’ and morphe meaning ‘form or shape’.

 The coiled shell is generally the only part of the ammonite to be preserved as a fossil.
 As well as being aesthetically pleasing and popular with fossil collectors, they are of particular value to geologists.

 The use of ammonites in stratigraphy was pioneered in the 1850s by two Germans — Friedrich Quenstedt of Tübingen (1809–1889) and his one-time pupil, Albert Oppel of Munich (1831–1865).
 Their work was based on the ammonites of the Swabian and Franconian Alb of southern Germany — the eastern extension of the Jura Mountains of France and Switzerland, from which the Jurassic Period takes its name.